 Exclude from the analysis the infants who do not approach a container within 20 sec of the experimenter looking down and infants who looked into one container before approaching the other container.

-Infants who approach a container and reach into it or sit in front of it for at least 8 sec without reaching in are considered to have made a choice.
-Flag their video for analysis.
+Code the videos of infants who approach a container and reach into it or sit in front of it for at least 8 sec without reaching in.

-Two independent coders code videos of infants who made a choice.
+Use two independent coders to score videos of infants who made a choice.
 The coders determine which container the infant approaches, but they do not know how many crackers are in each container.

 Analyze the proportion of infants selecting the container containing more food to determine if more infants approached it than would be predicted by chance.